PowerBook Duo: Features

 The Duo line offered an ultraportable design that was light and functional for travel and expandable via its unique docking connector.
 However certain compromises were made to achieve this level of portability.
 The Duo series used an 88% of standard desktop-sized keyboard which was criticized for being difficult to type on.
 Likewise, the trackball was reduced in size from even that used on the PowerBook 100.
 The only usable port which came standard on the Duo was a dual printer/modem EIA-422 serial port.

 There was a slot for an expensive, optional, internal 14.4 Express Modem and no provision for built-in Ethernet.
 This somewhat limited configuration meant the only way to move data in or out of the laptop in a stock configuration, without purchasing additional accessories, was via a relatively slow AppleTalk connection, which was not practical in the event of hard drive problems.
 Compensating for these limitations, the initial Duo offering provided for a considerably higher RAM limit of 24 MB (as compared to the 100 series' 14 MB), and a standard 80 MB hard drive (versus the 100's 40 MB drive).
-The debut year for the Duo only offered a passive matrix display on both the mid-level and high-end models, in contrast to the high-end of the PowerBook 100 series - the PowerBook 170 and 180 (in which the Duos shared the same processors).
+The debut year for the Duo only offered a passive matrix display on both the mid-level and high-end models, in contrast to the high-end of the PowerBook 100 series—the PowerBook 170 and 180 (in which the Duos shared the same processors).
 With their crisp active matrix displays, both were already in great demand over the lower-powered models with passive matrix displays.
 The following year, Apple replaced the Duo models with both an active matrix display and a color active matrix display, the latter becoming the de facto standard of the PowerBook line.
 The respective Duo models are easily differentiated by their display method and processor.
 All other features are identical.

+Duo 210 and Duo 230

+The initial launch of the PowerBook Duo occurred in October of 1992 with the Duo 210 and the Duo 230.
+The two machines were almost identical, with both having a 9.1" 4-bit grayscale passive matrix LCD and a Motorola 68030 (the Duo 210 at 25 MHz and the Duo 230 at 33MHz).
+The Duo 210 came with an 80 MB hard drive, while the 230 had options for either 80 MB or 120 MB.
+Both came with 4 MB of RAM, upgradable to 24 MB via a DRAM card.
+The Duo 210 retailed for $2249, while the slightly faster 230 was $2609.